openstack-archive/python-jenkins/doc/source/examples.rst

     version = server.get_version()
     print('Hello %s from Jenkins %s' % (user['fullName'], version))

-The above code prints the the fullName attribute of the user and the version of the Jenkins master running on 'localhost:8080'.
+The above code prints the fullName attribute of the user and the version of the Jenkins master running on 'localhost:8080'.
 For example, it may print "Hello John from Jenkins 2.0".